caderek/aocrunner/README.md

 baz
 ```

-With `trimTestInputs: false` we cannot have any indents (unless they are part of the input):
+With `trimTestInputs: false` we cannot have any indents (unless they are a part of the input):

 ```js
 /* Correct */